Fashion Designer: Education Requirements & Career Info

 Along with formal training, fashion designers must have a strong capacity for creativity, including a knack for color, textile detail and style.
 Drawing and computer drafting skills are necessary for fashion sketching, and knowledge of sewing and tailoring are required for explaining the design process to manufacturers.
 Employers also tend to prefer fashion designers with retail or sales experience, which apply to the marketing aspect of the occupation.
 Similarly, designers are constantly working with various industry professionals, so strong communication and collaboration skills are essential.

-Related to Fashion Designer: Educational Requirements for a Design Career in Fashion
+Related to Fashion Designer: Education Requirements & Career Info

 - Recently Updated

 Students interested in studying fashion design in Indianapolis, IN, have just a few schools to choose from within a 60-mile...